OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

         > mean(univData)
         [1] 0.01680509
         > var(univData)
-              [,1]
+                 X
-        [1,] 1.062112
+        X 1.062112

 For our second example, we will be fitting models to two variables which may be correlated.
 The data used for the second example were generated using the multivariate normal function (``mvrnorm`` in the R package MASS).
 The ``mvrnorm`` has three arguments: (i) sample size, (ii) vector of means, and (iii) covariance matrix.
-We are simulating data on two variables named *X* and *Y* for 1000 individuals with means of zero, variances of one and a covariance of 0.5 using the following R code, and saved is as ``bivData``.
+We are simulating data on two variables named *X* and *Y* for 1000 individuals with means of zero, variances of one and a covariance of 0.5 using the following R code, and saved is as *bivData*.
 Note that we can now use the R function ``colMeans`` to generate the predicted means for the columns of our data frame and the ``cov`` to generate the observed covariance matrix.

 .. cssclass:: input
 ..